 Currently Mobile Hope has 2 programs that are designed to serve the needs of the children and young adults in need of our services.

-Homeless Youth Prevention Program is designed for anyone under the age of 24 and are struggling, precariously housed or homeless.
+Homeless Youth Diversion Program is designed for anyone under the age of 24 and are struggling, precariously housed or homeless.
 The McKinney-Vento definition of homelessness is used to define homelessness.
 This program offers basic needs such as:

 The Homeless Youth Prevention program is for sruggling, precariously housed and homeless youth 24 years of age or younger living in Loudoun County.